zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade-how-to.md

    height specified in the upgrade plan, each node admin does the following
    steps:

+    1. Switch current user to the user on behalf of whom `cosmovisor` service is
+       running:

+       ```bash
+       su - <USERNAME>
+       ```
+       where `<USERNAME>` is the corresponding user name

+       The command will ask for the user's password.
+Enter it.

-    1. Downloads the application binary from the URL specified in the upgrade plan `Info` field and corresponding to the node platform.
+    2. Downloads the application binary from the URL specified in the upgrade plan `Info` field and corresponding to the node platform.
 Command to view the current scheduled upgrade plan: